What Should I Do With...?

 Caring Cleats collects used soccer cleats and redistributes them to the Tarahumara Indian community in Chihuahua, Mexico.
 Email Kennedy at firstname.lastname@example.org or call 443-433-2386.

 Donate clothing to local shelters or charities, such as Goodwill and Salvation Army.
-Or, bring gently used clothing to Go Green for the Cause at Alpha Ridge Landfill.
-Print a tax receipt on their website.
+Or, bring gently used clothing to the Alpha Ridge Landfill for donation.
 Have items that aren't wearable?
 Donate them!
 Many donation organization partner with rag manufacturers.

 Success in Style in Savage Mill collects new or gently worn business clothing and accessories.
 Dress for Success accepts women's interview attire via mail-in or drop-off.
 To donate men's interview attire, visit Career Gear or contact Million Dollar Man at 410-465-0295 or email@example.com

 Compressed Gas Tanks

 Propane, helium & oxygen tanks and fire extinguishers are accepted at Alpha Ridge Landfill.
 Or, return tanks to the seller.